Education in Mexico: High school

-The terms "High School" usually corresponds to preparatoria or bachillerato, and follow "secundaria" comprising grades 10–12, when the student's age is 15 to 18 years old.
+The term "High School" usually corresponds to preparatoria or bachillerato, and follows "secundaria" comprising grades 10–12, when the student's age is 15 to 18 years old.
 Students may choose between two main kinds of high school programs: The SEP incorporated, and a University Incorporated one, depending on the state.
-Other minority of programs are available only for private schools, such as the International Baccalaureate which carries a completely different system.
-Nevertheless, in order to be taught, it must include a national subject at least.
+Another minority of programs are available only for private schools, such as the International Baccalaureate which carries a completely different system.
+Nevertheless, in order to be taught, it must include at least one national subject.
 In addition, there are programs such as tecnología and comercio that prepare students for a particular vocational career.

 Preparatoria traditionally consists of three years of education, divided into six semesters, with the first semesters having a common curriculum, and the latter ones allowing some degree of specialization, either in physical sciences (physics, chemistry, biology, etc.) or social sciences (commerce, philosophy, law, etc.).
 The term preparatoria is most commonly used for institutions that offer a three-year education program that "prepares" the student with general knowledge to continue studying at a university.
 In contrast, the term bachillerato is most often used for institutions that provide vocational training, in two or three years, so the graduate can get a job as a skilled worker, for example, an assistant accountant, a bilingual secretary or a technician.
 An example of an institution that provides this kind of skills in Mexico is the National College of Professional Technical Education (Conalep).

 Educational integration

 In 1993, educational integration was formally implemented nationwide through the reform article 41 of the General Education Law.
 This law mandates the integration of students with special needs into regular classrooms.
 Although formally, the term 'educational integration' is used, 'inclusive education' is often used to describe the educational system.
 Implementation of educational integration has taken many years and still continues to face obstacles.

 Under the current model, students with severe disabilities that would not benefit from inclusion, study the same curriculum as regular classrooms in separate schools called Centros de Atencion Multiple [Multiple Attention Center], or CAM.
 Otherwise, special needs students are placed in regular classrooms and are supported by the Unidades de Servicio y Apoyo a la Educación Regular or the Unit of Support Services for Regular Education, (USAER).
 This group is made up of special education teachers, speech therapists, psychologists and other professionals to help special needs students in the classroom and minimize barriers to their learning.